 Under present Swiss tax law, dividends and similar cash or in-kind distributions made by the Company to a holder of Company Shares (including liquidation proceeds and bonus shares) are subject to Swiss withholding tax, currently at a rate of 35% (applicable to the gross amount of taxable distribution).
 The Company is obliged to deduct the Swiss withholding tax from the gross amount of any taxable distribution and to pay the tax to the Swiss Federal Tax Administration within 30 days of the due date of such distribution, unless a notification procedure applies (notification procedure does not apply to portfolio holdings) or such gross amount is paid out of share capital (reducing the nominal amount (par value) of the Company Shares) or capital reserves from tax capital contributions (as reported on the company's annual standalone financial statements prepared pursuant to Swiss law and recognized by the Swiss Federal Tax Administration).
-Swiss listed companies such as the Company are only permitted to allocate 50% of any dividend to capital reserves from tax capital contributions), and the remaining portion of any dividend will be allocated to other reserves (to the extent the Company has such reserves) and will thus be subject to Swiss withholding tax at a rate of 35%.
+Swiss listed companies such as the Company are only permitted to allocate 50% of any dividend to capital reserves from tax capital contributions (unless the distribution is made out of the "foreign" capital reserves from tax capital contributions), and the remaining portion of any dividend will be allocated to other reserves (to the extent the Company has such reserves) and will thus be subject to Swiss withholding tax at a rate of 35%.